 VRC Sprint Classic Day

-It is not the only Group 1 one on the card though, in fact the official name for the program is Emirates Stakes Day.
-Not surprisingly the Emirates Stakes is the co-feature event in what is one of the most imposing race meetings anywhere in the country.
-Both events carry a $1 million prize pool, the Emirates Stakes a 1600m test under handicap conditions.
+It is not the only Group 1 one on the card though, in fact the official name for the program is Mackinnon Stakes Day.
+Not surprisingly the Mackinnon Stakes is the co-feature event in what is one of the most imposing race meetings anywhere in the country.
+Both events carry a lucrative prize pool, the Mackinnon Stakes a 2000m test for Cox Plate graduates.

 VRC Sprint Classic Results